Is a business idea churning in your mind? If so, you will need a business plan to put your thoughts on paper.

 You should always start your business plan with the executive summary.
-It should be compelling in a way that will attract the reader to turn over the pages and show interest in your company.
+It should be compelling to attract the reader to turn over the pages and show interest in your company.

-It contains the overview of your business idea and other information that you have included in your business plan.
+It contains the overview of your business idea and other information you have included in your business plan.
 Thus, you should always write your executive summary at the end.
-Your executive summary should not extend more than a page.
+Your executive summary should be a page at maximum.